edgarmueller/egometer-frontend/README.md

 component property of a widget.

 Widgets on the daily dashboard can be dragged around.
 The layout will be saved on the client via local storage.
-TODO: screenshot of daily dashboard

 The monthly dashboard actually consists of two components, one is a calendar-like cell-based view for each meter per day while the other one consists of aggregated data views.

-TODO: screenshot of monthly dashboard

 ## Meter format